lucylow/Stochastic_SoundCloud/README.md

 ---
 ## Theory Classical Music Concepts

-In order to generate classical music, we need to understand more about how a computer interprets music notes.
+In order to generate classical music for Lucy’s New Mozart Mixtape, we need to understand more about how a computer interprets music notes.
 Reading sheet music is like learning a new language where the symbols represent  pitch, speed, and rhythm of the melody.
 It is a sequential sucession of musical notes read in linear order.

 **Piano scales**